vegaprotocol/documentation/docs/api/vega-wallet/how-to/connect-to-local-service.md

 <Topic />

+The following guide walks you through connecting to the local service so that you can, for example, connect a dApp you're building to the Vega wallet service.

 ## Verify the service
 1. Verify the service is running with `GET /api/v2/health`
 2. If it is running, verify the service exposes the JSON-RPC methods using `GET /api/v2/methods`